jlevy/og-equity-compensation/README.md

 🄳 For jobs in many startups and established companies alike, compensation includes some form of ownership or likely future ownership in the company;
-we call this ownership **equity**, and equity offered in exchange for work is called [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).
+we call this ownership **equity**.

+🄳 Equity offered in exchange for work is called [**equity compensation**](http://www.investopedia.com/terms/e/equity-compensation.asp).

 🚧 Another term you may encounter is “total rewards."